charlierdm/Daily-Todo-React/README.md

 ### Learning objectives and skills exercised:

 * Passing props to child components.
-* Setting state using hooks lifting state up.
+* Setting state using hooks and lifting state up.
 (Setting a Todo item and passing it to the list.)
 * Using uuid to create unique keys per Todo item.
 * Using the spread operator to populate an array.
 * Creating a pleasing front end experience for clarity of the day ahead.